 What Is Flytographer?

 My traveling friends have been raving about Flytographer for some time.
 It is a service through which you can book an on-location, professional vacation photographer for 30-90 minutes to document your holiday in one or two locations.
-Flytographers are located worldwide in over 130 major cities, including San Diego.
+Flytographers are located worldwide in over 130 major cities, including San Diego where I recently enjoyed a shoot.

 In fact, if you like this candid style of photography, why not hire a Flytographer to capture special moments in your own city?
 Talk about an awesome Christmas card photo.